chinhdo/txFileManager/README.md

 If you have any suggestions for enhancements or bug reports please use the Issues list.
 Better yet, if possible join this project and contribute.

 This library is available as a [NuGet](https://www.nuget.org/packages/TxFileManager) package.
-The current/latest release is 1.4.

 This started out as a [blog post](http://www.chinhdo.com/20080825/transactional-file-manager/).
 It was hosted on [CodePlex](https://archive.codeplex.com/?p=transactionalfilemgr) and migrated to GitHub in 3/2020.